 We’ll be using orange juice, orange zest and orange extract to ensure a really well rounded flavor.

 This cake is not like a Mary Berry orange spice cake, but if you want to add some additional spices like cinnamon and nutmeg.
-If you love this recipe, try my carrot cake next!
+If you love this recipe, try my carrot cake or one of my 10+ best gluten free cake recipes next!

 What are gluten free cakes made of?